paosua86/holbertonschool-validation/module2_task0/README.md

 clean
 test
 stop
-lint: lint this code
+lint: target is to make lint on the files
-target-lint: